oksome/Skink/README.md

 Howto
 ---

-Tip: launch with `python -i sample.py` to keep playing with Skink in the Pythin interpreter.
+Tip: launch with `python -i sample.py` to keep playing with Skink in the Python interpreter.

 ```python
 import skink.server as server